celery/celery/docs/tutorials/debugging.rst

     (Pdb)

 Enter ``help`` to get a list of available commands,
-It may be a good idea to read the `The Python Debugger`_ manual if you have never used `pdb` before.
+It may be a good idea to read the `Python Debugger Manual`_ if you have never used `pdb` before.

 To demonstrate, we will read the value of the ``result`` variable,